 I'm in Wisconsin visiting my wife's parents as I write this, watching goldfinches from the front window.
 Brilliant streaks of yellow, black wings and tail in sharp contrast, I can pick them out flying well down the block.

 It seems a little early to see them.
-My memories are of watching them in August, down in the ditches on the family farm, tearing into ripe thistle heads for seeds and silk for their elegant, woven nests.
+My memories are of watching them in late July or August, down in the ditches on the family farm, tearing into ripe thistle heads for seeds and silk for their elegant, woven nests.
 Canada thistle and bull thistle are endemic on the farm.
 I sometimes think if it weren't for what my dad called "wild canaries," thistle'd take the place over.

 Panning for gold...